-Don’t forget to include home renovation, car repairs, medical emergencies in this list.
+Don’t forget to include home renovation, car repairs, and medical emergencies in this list.

 Download Monthly Banks Statements

-To clearly understand where your money is going, download bank statements, receipts, credit card statements.
+To clearly understand where your money is going, download bank statements, receipts, and credit card statements.

 Ensure you track all statements and receipts from the past two to four months to know your spending pattern critically.